KhiopsML/khiops-python/CONTRIBUTING.md

 ### Package dependencies
 We should strive to minimize external package dependencies to minimize installation problems.
 The current dependency policy is:
-- `pykhiops.core` should only depend on python built-in modules.
+- `khiops.core` should only depend on python built-in modules.
-- `pykhiops.sklearn` should only depend on python built-in modules and the following mainstream data-science packages:
+- `khiops.sklearn` should only depend on python built-in modules and the following mainstream data-science packages:
   - [Scikit-learn](https://scikit-learn.org/stable/)
   - [Pandas](https://pandas.pydata.org/)